Effective Date: March 15, 2019

 2. Important Dates and Timing (subject to change)

 The Challenge is separated into various phases and will be offered in a number of cities.
-For additional Challenge details, dates, and deadlines please reference the timelines on each city’s Challenge pages on the Site.
+For additional Challenge details, dates, and deadlines please reference the timelines on the Michigan Central Challenge’s web page.

 3. Submission Requirements